ProjectAida/aida/aida/feature-extract-and-classify/README.md

 + weka : Package containing classes resposible for weka ANN and results.
     - weka_jar : directory contains the .jar files for weka.
 + RunAll.sh : Runs all processes
-+ runImageProcess.sh : Runs Maanas' Image Process only.
++ runImageProcess.sh : image process only
-+ runSegmentation.sh : Runs Spencer's Segmentation algorithm only.
++ runSegmentation.sh : segmentation algorithm only

 ## NOTES ##
 * Snippets created from images in data/FullPages are placed in data/Output_Snippets/